pateli18/betatester/README.md

 ### File

-AutoTransform provides a file extension that allows you to store your files in the storage provider of your choice.
+BetaTester provides a file extension that allows you to store your files in the storage provider of your choice.
 To use the file extension, you will need to provide the following environment variables:

 - **FILE_CLIENT_TYPE**: The file client you are using, currently only `local` is supported
 - **FILE_CLIENT_CONFIG**: A string that contains the configuration for your file client.
 The format of this object is specific to the provider you are using.